chrisberry4545/react-schematics/README.md

 # React schematics

+## Description

+Angular schematics used to generate a set of Typescript React components, with options to connect them to the store or include scss.
+Works for React Native or React Web.

 ## React components

-Angular schematics used to generate a set of Typescript React components.

 Running this will: